pardeike/MagicTutor/README.md

 </p>

 To solve this, this framework makes it easy for you to present hints to the user whenever some observable effect is produced by your code.
-All you have to do is:
+All you have to do is to follow the steps below.

+## Installation

+Add the nuget package [MagicTutor](https://www.nuget.org/packages/MagicTutor/) to your project or download the latest release from this repository.

 ## Basic usage